gpapp-datacation/VLM-FO1/README.md

 ## 📰 Update News

 - **2025-11-21** — We released a new demo that integrates **[SAM3](https://github.com/facebookresearch/sam3)** with **VLM-FO1**, enabling stronger segmentation fidelity and more reliable detection under complex, compositional label prompts.
 Check this section [Inference with SAM3 + VLM-FO1 Gradio Demo](#5-inference-with-sam3--vlm-fo1-gradio-demo) about how to run it.
-Huggingface Space will coming soon.
+Or try the [huggingface demo](https://huggingface.co/spaces/P3ngLiu/SAM3_VLM-FO1)

 <p align="center">